-Professor; Program Coordinator, Chinese Translation and Interpretation
+Professor; Program Head, Chinese Translation and Interpretation

 Professor Chen began his interest in English-Chinese translation in the late 1980s as an editor and translator for a pop culture and music magazine published in Taiwan.
 As his interest in translation grew, Professor Chen decided to pursue a career in language by applying to become an undergraduate English major at Soochow University, Taiwan.

 In 1993, after taking courses at Soochow from two Institute alumnae, Professor Chen came to Monterey to study English-Chinese Translation and Interpretation.
 The two-year postgraduate training at the Institute led him to work as a translator and interpreter for the Asia Pacific Economic Cooperation (APEC), providing language services for clients ranging from major global corporations to governments and NGOs, while teaching translation and interpretation at several universities in Taiwan.

 After working as a freelance language services provider for seven years, Professor Chen moved on to pursue a doctoral degree in translation studies at the University of Manchester in England, where he built a 2.4-million-word English-Chinese parallel corpus to study universal features in translated texts collected from 26 full-length Chinese translations published in China and Taiwan.
 As the developer of one of the first English-Chinese parallel corpora, Professor Chen’s doctoral work has been widely cited in areas related to the study of corpus-based translation universals.

 Areas of Interest